 There are three options for tourists entering Indonesia:

-If you’re ready to book, see below for ways to arrange your appointment, or speak to our Customer Care team if you’d like to find out more.
+If you’re ready to book, see below for ways to arrange your appointment or speak to our Customer Care Team today.

 Image by: Keulefm